-Binoculars get you closer to the action or to the nature around you but not all of us want to carry around big heavy binoculars.
+Binoculars get you closer to the action or the nature around you but not all of us want to carry around big heavy binoculars.
 For those of us who like to travel light, compact binoculars are a great choice.
 This guide covers the most important features to look for when choosing compact binoculars.
-We’ve also included our Top 3 Compact Binoculars for 2017.
+We’ve also included our Top 2 Compact Binoculars for 2022.

 Why Choose Compact Binoculars?

 The advantages are quite obvious.
 You can permanently keep compact binoculars in your bag and take them out quickly when the opportunity arises.
 Compact binoculars will typically be much lighter and easier to hold and use for extended periods of time.
 Compact binoculars are perfect for hiking and are easy to carry single-handed while freeing up your other hand.
 They are also very suitable as spectator binoculars for watching sports, concerts and other events.
 Compact binoculars are an elegant choice for when you simply need a closer look.